hyperledger/fabric/docs/source/blockchain.rst

 interacts with the database component of the ledger, the world state (querying it, for example), and not the transaction log.

-You can write chaincode in several programming languages.
-Currently supported languages include GOLANG and Java with others coming soon.
+Chaincode can be implemented in several programming languages.
+The currently supported chaincode language is `Go <https://golang.org/>`__ with support for Java and other languages coming in subsequent releases.

 **Privacy**